 Vietnam is one of the cheapest countries for traveling.
 While nature is a huge magnet of Vietnam, the nation’s culture and history are also attractive.
-To help you prepare well for the trip in Vietnam, this article will guide you what you should do before you visit this nation.
+To help you prepare well for the trip to Vietnam, this article will guide you on what you should do before you visit this nation.

 One of the most important things for a trip in Vietnam is a good, dependable map of the country’s roads.
 However, there is no online map or printed map of Vietnam has all the roads marked on it as the road network in Vietnam is in a constant state of change.
 Therefore, you should cross check these three sources: online maps, printed maps, and local knowledge.

 Although there are many Vietnam printed maps available, they are not wholly accurate, reliable, and regularly and thoroughly updated.
 However, they are still useful.

 The Travel Map of Vietnam is clearly presented, conveniently packaged, and annually updated.
 At first glance, it seems lack of detail and fold-out format, but, over the years, this map is the only one that does add some new roads to its content with each new edition.
 It may be not easy to find a new copy of this map, but you can try finding it at the nearest Bookstore.

 It is an incredibly useful tool to have on a road trip to Vietnam.
 3G and 4G are readily available all over Vietnam, making access to online maps relatively easy.
 Besides, many online maps are now available offline too.
 However, they are not infallible and even satellite images can’t keep up with the pace of Vietnam’s road building.